Credit

 Pay off Purchases Immediately

 Credit card rewards can help you get extra money for spending, so it’s worth using your card to make purchases.
-But staying on top of your bills can prevent further debt.
+However, staying on top of your bills can prevent high credit utilization.
 Swipe your credit card and then pay off your purchase before the end of the billing cycle!
-Carrying a balance means paying interest charges and increasing your credit usage.
-But by using your credit card and paying purchases immediately, you can get rewards and lower your overall credit usage!

 Make Multiple Monthly Payments